jaredly/j3/Roadmap.md

 - [x] ok we really need to better convert toplevel defns.
   - [x] WHICH MEANS its args type, people. lambda (array pat) expr, yes please and thank you.
   - [x] WHICH we can now do, because we're colocating the parser.
 Love to see it.
-- [ ] lambda args ... finished?
-What's the other thing? oh, app.
+- [x] lambda args ... finished?
+What's the other thing?
+- [x] oh, eapp.
 Let's do that too.
+- [ ] definstance...probably
 - [ ] and then I can do `defclass` and `definstance`